frc868/houndscout-2024/README.md

 # To be completed:
 ## Priority
 Fix TBA functions
-Addd import functions and fix pg_dump export
+Add import functions and fix pg_dump export
+Fix comment box in client
+Fix images from pit not saving

 ## Secondary
 Improve comments.
-Implement key listener in client page.